the fp is getting-around

 Taxis in England come in two forms - private hire vehicles known as minicabs, or Hackney carriages (also called black cabs).
 Minicabs differ in shapes and sizes but must be ordered beforehand and cannot be flagged down in the street.
 Fares are at the discretion of the taxi firm but a price is usually negotiated beforehand.
 Black cabs are the only taxis allowed to pick up fares on the street or from designated ranks.
 Journeys are metered, with fares set by the local authority.
 If the taxi light is on, this means the taxi is available and can be flagged down.
 Uber operates in most major cities.

-If you break down, pull over to side of the road (or the hard shoulder if on the motorway) and put on hazard warning lights.
+If you break down, pull over to the side of the road (or the hard shoulder if on the motorway) and put on hazard warning lights.
 If on the motorway you can call the Highways Agency from the emergency roadside phones that are spaced at intervals of 1.6km (1 mile).
-Alternatively, do call your car hire provider; many will have 24 hour breakdown cover.
-The AA (tel: 08457 887 766; www.theaa.com) and RAC (tel: 0800 828 282; www.rac.co.uk) are two well known providers of breakdown cover.
+Alternatively, do call your car hire provider; many will have 24-hour breakdown cover.
+The AA (tel: 08457 887 766; www.theaa.com) and RAC (tel: 0800 828 282; www.rac.co.uk) are two well-known providers of breakdown cover.

 All towns and cities have bus and taxi services.
 In addition, a few cities have trams, whilst Birmingham, Liverpool, Sheffield, Manchester and the cities in South Yorkshire and Newcastle have suburban rail services.
 Newcastle also has an underground metro.

-London has a comprehensive public transport system, which is run by Transport for London (Tfl) (www.tfl.gov.uk).
-The London Underground (colloquially, ‘the tube') is the world’s oldest subway system, and in conjunction with the Docklands Light Railway (DLR) covers most of central London.
-Information on timetables and help with planning journeys around in London can be found on the Transport for London website and mobile app.
+London has a comprehensive public transport system, which is run by Transport for London (TFL) (www.tfl.gov.uk).
+The London Underground (colloquially, 'the tube') is the world's oldest subway system, and in conjunction with the Docklands Light Railway (DLR) covers most of central London.
+Information on timetables and help with planning journeys in and around London can be found on the Transport for London website and mobile app.

 There is also an extensive network of buses, as well as overground rail services branching out to the suburbs.
 Leisure and commuter boat services on the River Thames are run by a variety of private companies whilst taxis can be hailed in the street or ordered by phone.

 Travelling by train in the UK is a popular way to see the country but the system can be confusing and it's expensive.
 Different private operators are responsible for different routes (usually categorised by region), making negotiating smooth passage throughout the country tricky for nationals and travellers alike.
 The official information source for UK rail journeys is National Rail (tel: +44 207 278 5240; www.nationalrail.co.uk) where fare information and timetables are easy to find.
-Tickets can be purchased here, directly at the train operator’s website or at the station but buying fares on the same day of travel almost always works out more expensive.
+Tickets can be purchased online, directly at the train operator's website or at the station, however buying fares on the same day of travel almost always works out to be more expensive.
 In general, the further in advance you buy tickets, the cheaper the fare, but look out for concessionary fares for under-25s, seniors and on group travel.

-A new high speed rail line, Crossrail (www.crossrail.co.uk) is being planned for 2025 and will halve journey times from London to Birmingham to 41 minutes.
-Sections will start operating in 2018.
+A new high-speed rail line, known as the 'Elizabeth line', is being constructed by Crossrail (www.crossrail.co.uk) and will be integrated into London's existing rail network.
+Completion is planned for 2025 with the 'Elizabeth line' estimated to halve journey times from London to Birmingham to 41 minutes.
+Sections are due to start operating in Autumn 2019.

 BritRail (www.britrail.com) offers a variety of rail passes which allow travel around various regions of the UK.
 It is only available to non-UK residents for purchase.
 Tickets can be purchased up to six months in advance.